 Whisk until there are no more clumps left.
 Pour this mixture into a jar and use it when necessary.
 It should last you for about two weeks.

 - APRICOT OIL:

 If you read my blog on carrier oils, you probably noticed this oil was at the top of the list.
-Apricot kernel oil is amazing for your scalp.
+Apricot kernel oil is amazing for your scalp as it contributes to healthy hair growth.
 For this hair-taming recipe, you will need 1 1/2 cups of distilled water and 5 tablespoons of cold-pressed apricot kernel oil.

 Pour those two ingredients in a spray bottle, shake well before use, and spray wherever taming is needed.

 Best oils for dreads

 Some of my preferred essential oil options include tea tree oil, rosemary oil, lavender oil, For the complete essential oils guide, click here!

 A lightweight oil is essential for retaining the moisture in your scalp.
 My preferred carrier oils are grapeseed oil, olive oil, jojoba oil, sweet almond oil, and vitamin e oil.
 For an in-depth guide on carrier oils, click here!